 - Use leftover cranberries to make Cranberry Orange Muffins.

-- The remaining yogurt can be used to make Blackberry Scones or to mix into Chia Pudding.
+- The remaining yogurt can be used to make Blackberry Scones, Chia Pudding, Tikka Masala, Chocolate Bread, or Blue Smoothie Bowls.

 Storage & Reheating